History of the Jews in Belarus: Soviet Union pre-1941

 Percentage of the Ashkenazi Jews in the cities of the Second Polish Republic in 1931 (the territory that today occupies the Brest Oblast had the highest percentage).

 Jewish political organizations, including the General Jewish Labour Bund, participated in the creation of the Belarusian People's Republic in 1918.

 The Polish-Soviet War was a major factor in the development of an alliance between the Communists and the Belarusian Jews.
 The expansive and fluid nature of the war brought a massive amount of devastation for the many small unprotected communities of the area; and as the Polish Army advanced they brought with them a massive wave of pogroms, with the most notorious being the 1919 Pinsk Massacre.
 But most of the violence wasn't committed by the Polish Army but instead by bands of partisans nominally allied with the Polish.
-These atrocities fed into Soviet recruitment efforts and led to many Jews being radicalized into communism and or joining the Red Army.
+These atrocities fed into Soviet recruitment efforts and led to many Jews being radicalized into Communism and/or joining the Red Army.

-The Soviet Union in the early years of its rule over Belarus underwent a nationwide effort to get rid of racism and animosity between racial groups.
-As part of this effort the Soviets banned Antisemitic speech and action.
-The parties goal at this time was the assimilate the jews and to eliminate antisemitism as part of a wider project of destroying the remnants of capitalism uniting the country under socialism.
+The Soviet Unions' early ambitions during its claim to Belarus included a nationwide effort to abolish racism and animosity between ethnic groups.
+As part of this effort, the Soviets banned Antisemitic speech and action.
+The parties goal at this time was the assimilation of the Jews and to eliminate Antisemitism as part of a wider project of phasing out the remnants of Capitalism, uniting the country under absolute Socialism.